Click here to

 Visit ProjectRiseMusic.com

-James Gow Caption Head
+James Gow Visual Designer / Caption Head

 James Gow is a Southern California native who began his marching career at Vista Murrieta HS before joining Pacific Crest Drum and Bugle Corps (2005-2006) and later going on to march with The Blue Devils (2007-2010).